 (c) Southwestern Plateau ("River Gorge country")

-: Buddhism teaches that ridding oneself of desire through discipline and meditation can eliminate suffering.
+Buddhism teaches that ridding oneself of desire through discipline and meditation can eliminate suffering.
 The "self" is an illusion trapped in the endless cycle of rebirth, created by karma, the chain of cause and effect.
 By following the teaching of Buddhism, one can escape this cycle and achieve nirvana, the extinction of the ego.
 Tantric cults and the ancient Bon religion influence the practice of Tibetan Buddhism.
-The Dalai Lama, though exiled in India, still provides guidance to Tibetans worldwide.
+The Dalai Lama, though exiled in India, still guides Tibetans worldwide.

 Tibetan is rooted in the Tibeto-Burman family of languages.
 While few Chinese speak Tibetan, many Tibetans speak both Tibetan and Chinese.
 English is now taught in most schools.
 Most signs are written in Tibetan and Chinese.
 Learning a few words and phrases is an excellent way to get to know the locals.

 Many Tibetans wear traditional clothing, especially nomads and those who live away from major towns.
-Barkhor market in Lhasa is the best place to observe the wonderful variety of dress from different areas of Tibet.
+Barkhor Market in Lhasa is the best place to observe the wonderful variety of dresses from different areas of Tibet.
 Western clothes are the norm among the Chinese.

-Tibetan summers are generally cool and dry, though the temperature can vary from the high 40s (F) to mid 60s within a day.
+Tibetan summers are generally cool and dry, though the temperature can vary from the high 40s (F) to mid-60s within a day.
 As expected at higher altitudes, the sunlight is intense and the thin air neither blocks nor holds heat.
-High factor sun block and sun hat is necessities.
+High factor sunblock and a sun hat are necessities.
 It is advisable to be prepared for sudden drops of temperature at night.
-December through February is the coldest month with snow making high mountain trails impassable.
+December through February is the coldest month with snowmaking high mountain trails impassable.

 Tibetan festivals are based on the lunar calendar, which is approximately a month behind the western Gregorian calendar.
 Buddha's birthday (Saga Dawa), the Gyantse Horse Racing and Archery Festival, the Ganden Thangka Festival and Yogurt Festival are among the many celebrations held throughout Tibet.
 We will provide you with exact dates of festivals that coincide with your travels.